 - for investments that require a filing (either a notification or an application for review): the initial review period has been extended from 45 days to 60 days from the date of certification; and

 - for investments that do not require a filing: the initial review period has been extended from 45 days to 180 days following the implementation of the investment.

 The Order also temporarily extends the review period for national security review of investments by non-Canadians that, upon the expiry of the initial review period, receive notice from the Minister that an order for a national security review may be made, from 45 days to 90 days.

-This Order is made in furtherance of the pandemic-inspired federal policy statement issued in April (please see our summary here).
+This Order is made in furtherance of the pandemic-inspired federal policy statement issued in April.
 There, the federal government made it clear that in these uncertain times it will more closely scrutinize investments of any value in Canadian businesses:

 - by state-owned enterprises or private investors with close ties to foreign governments; and

 - that are related to public health or the supply of critical goods and services.

 The explanatory note issued concurrently with the Order acknowledges that the pandemic has caused operational restrictions for both the Government of Canada and investment parties.
 The impetus of these extensions is to allow "sufficient time for a rigorous scrutiny of proposed investments for potential national security harm to Canada".
 The Order gives officials breathing room to "ensure the integrity of all investments by non-Canadians into Canada."

 The Time Limit Act grants ministers the discretion to further vary timelines by Ministerial order until the sunset provision kicks in on September 30, 2020, provided no time limits can be extended beyond December 31 of this year.